Solo Photography – Where it started

 Even though light-room is practically old news to a lot of people.
 I have been learning a lot more about it since of late.
 Presets are everything right about now.
 This is where you can edit a photo to your personal taste, and then save that exact combination of slider positions for future use on another image, thus the name “preset”.
 You can edit your raw images using VSCO, Snapseed or Lightroom if you so desire.

 Here is a finished edit in light room from one of my latest posts.

-I can’t share more photos with all.
+I can’t wait to share more photos with you all.
 I basically came from not wanted to show my face on the blog to buying my own camera.
 I am super excited.
-I hope these tips were helpful and if you have any further tips feel free to share with us below.
+I hope these tips were helpful and if you have any further tips or questions feel free to share with us below.
+We can learn from each other.
 Thanks for reading.
 Cheers!

 PIN FOR LATER ↓